openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 Best Practices
 --------------
 These practices are designed to help teams create rich and efficient data models within the OpenedX ecosystem.
-They are notstandards but guidelines to help teams think about how they are storing data.
+They are not standards but guidelines to help teams think about how they are storing data.

 Deleting data
 ~~~~~~~~~~~~~